 Meet Our Board

-Patricia Barahona, Chief People Officer, Youth Leadership Institute
+Patricia Barahona, Senior Director of Programs, Youth Leadership Institute

 Patty Barahona is the Chief People Officer (CPO) for Youth Leadership Institute (YLI), operating multiple community-based programs implemented across four California counties, and capacity-building consulting services delivered to communities nationwide.